 When it comes to non-academic research, between-subjects designs are beneficial because they offer more control and can save you vast amounts of time if you run multiple sessions simultaneously.
 However, because each subject experiences only one condition, either apples or oranges, the number of participants required to compare the two fruits increases; you need more participants.

-Within-subjects designs, conversely, not only serve well when you want to make a more direct comparison between two or more options, but also when the number of participants is limited.
+Within-subjects designs, conversely, not only serve well when you want to make a more direct comparison between two or more options but also when the number of participants is limited.
 Because each participant is exposed to each condition, the experimenter is getting more bang for her buck.

 Now you’re saying, “Okay, great.
 Then I’ll just implement a within-subjects design every time.”
 Be careful; there’s a catch.
-If you’ve decided to save participants by having everyone try an apple and an orange, you may run into order effects.
+If you decide to save participants by having everyone try an apple and an orange, you may run into order effects.
 It could be that trying an orange first may influence how an apple tastes.
 In this case, participants who try oranges first may perceive the taste of apples differently from those who do not, causing unwanted manipulations of your data.

 In Car Company B’s project, we went with a within-subjects design.
-There were a couple reasons for this decision: First of all, unlike those required for Study 1, the participants available to us were at a premium.
+There were a couple of reasons for this decision: First of all, unlike those required for Study 1, the participants available to us were at a premium.
 The desired subjects were families who used Wheelchair Accessible Vehicles, and there simply aren’t many people who fit that demographic.
 Using a within-subjects design helped us conserve participants; each family looked at both vehicles.
 Additionally, as a major goal was to gather preference between two WAVs, it made sense to have all participants see both.
 Had we implemented a between-subjects design, it would have been difficult to determine which vehicle the participants preferred as everyone would have only seen half of the options.

 So there you have it.
 Two examples: one used a between-subjects design and the other a within-subjects design.
-These two studies were largely different from one another, but both scenarios were examined with various goals and constraints in order to make the most appropriate decisions.
+These two studies are different, but both scenarios examine various goals and constraints in order to make appropriate decisions.
 An essential point to keep in mind is that each study is unique in its own way.
-Deciding between between-subjects and within-subjects often just depends on what you’re after, but this post helps to outline a couple factors to consider:
+Deciding between between-subjects and within-subjects depends on you’re goals, but we outline a couple factors to consider: